Tignus/AstroSaveConverter/README.md

 Contributions are greatly appreciated.
 Do not hesitate to fork the project and open pull requests !
 This software is distributed under the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) license

+Here's our [TO DO list](https://github.com/Tignus/AstroSaveConverter/projects/1?add_cards_query=is%3Aopen), feel free to participate

 # Special thanks

 We (Tignus and EmptyProfile) would like to thanks everyone who helped us in the process of developping our tool: